different-ai/irs-agent/README.md

 - [x] Wathces every single transaction you make and stores it in local db
 - [ ] Actually does your taxes

-> Created at the lofi hackathoni in SF, using local-first technology like pglite, screenpipe, and ollama.

 ## overview